tomjoht/tomjoht.github.io/_posts/2015/8/2015-08-23-adding-svg-images-noun-project-help-files.md

 In the Image Locations option, select **Embed**.
 If you select "Link," then you end up with various graphics files for your SVG image.

-In the check boxes, remove the check box from "Use &lt;textpath&gt; element for Text on Path."
+In the check boxes, remove the check box from "Use <textpath> element for Text on Path."
 If you create a path and then use the Text on Path feature in Illustrator, the spacing gets all screwed up if you have this box checked.

 ## Embed the SVG on Your Page